rackerlabs/support-how-to/content/rackspace-email/rackspace-email-to-microsoft-exchange-migration.md

 3. Migrations are not instant and require many hours to complete.
 However, we will notify you if anything occurs that will prolong the migration.

     - Factors that affect the duration of your migration:
         - Number of mailbox items.
-Each item is processed individually so the more items in a mailbox, the more processes to complete.
+Each item is processed individually so the more items in a mailbox, the more individual processes to complete.
         - Mailbox size.
         - Number of users being migrated.